Connect with others who understand.

 Written by Emily Wagner, M.S.

 If you have a connective tissue disease like scleroderma, you may be wondering how else it affects your body.
-You might already have swollen hands and feet, rigid joints, and gastrointestinal issues, so it may not be surprising to hear that scleroderma can also affect your lungs and cause pulmonary arterial hypertension (PAH).
+You might already have swollen hands and feet, rigid joints, and digestive issues, so it may not be surprising to hear that scleroderma can also affect your lungs and cause pulmonary arterial hypertension (PAH).
 This condition causes high blood pressure within your lung’s arteries.

 Several myPHteam members have reached out to others, asking about their experiences living with scleroderma and PAH.
 “Does anyone have an autoimmune issue causing PH?” asked one member.